JuanValencia/Unstable-Magick/A Scared Young Boy.md

 Tracks outside the eastern side of the village.
+Needs 3 successful investigations to find, on failure one of the following.
+Then a successful persuasion or capture.
+On the latter, he runs away after a few days.

 * 20: http://monstercards.ca/5esrd/awakened-shrub
 * 40: http://monstercards.ca/5esrd/hyena